 - 1/2 cup water

-- 1 cup shredded mozzarella or cheddar cheese
+- 2 cups mozzarella shredded, or cheddar cheese

-- dried or fresh parsley for garnish optional
+- 1 teaspoon dried or fresh parsley for garnish optional

 - Slice the top off the peppers and remove the seeds.